 He is the author of Heritage’s Federal Budget Growth Model, which enables the assessment of budget proposals and their impact on economic growth and federal revenues.
 His research and analysis contribute to the foundation’s influential Budget Blueprint.

 Before joining The Heritage Foundation, Sheppard gained valuable experience as a research assistant at the Bureau of Economic Analysis, where he developed experience working with the National Income and Product Accounts and the construction of economic data.

-Sheppard holds a doctor of philosophy degree in Economics from North Carolina State University.
-His dissertation studied the role of financial frictions in business cycle fluctuations.
-He also holds a master of science degree in Mathematics and Statistics from Georgetown University, and a bachelor of arts degree in both Economics and Politics from Washington and Lee University.
+Sheppard holds a doctorate in economics from North Carolina State University, where his dissertation studied the role of financial frictions in business cycle fluctuations.
+He also holds a master’s degree in mathematics and statistics from Georgetown University, as well as a bachelor’s degree in both economics and politics from Washington and Lee University.